-Choosing a Clock for People Who are Blind or Visually Impaired
+Choosing Clocks and Watches for People Who are Blind or Visually Impaired

 Considering a Visual Display Option

 Another consideration is whether or not a visual display is desired.
 Several models do have a small visual display, not the ideal feature if someone is trying to look at the clock display as well as hear the time.
-However, some models do have large displays such as the Big ‘N Bossy model.
+However, some models do have large displays.

 Atomic or Self-Set Clocks